5amCurfew/xtkt/README.md

 Both integers and floats are sent as floats.
 All fields are considered `NULLABLE`.
 All fields when extracting from CSV are considered strings for now.

-Schema detection is naive using the first data type detected per field used.
+Schema detection is naive using the first non-null data type detected per field when generating the catalog.

 ### :computer: Installation